Tee-Mureithi/News-API/README.md

 This is an application that picks news from various sources on News Api and displays the news.
 The news is categorized according to source.
 ## BDD
 The program lets a user pick a source from the various categories
-* Example input: CNN News
+* Example input: BNN News
-* Example output: displays news from CNN News only
+* Example output: displays news from BNN News only

 The program redirects the user to the News article's source site for the full story
 * Example input: Read More